Master in Steel and Composite Construction

 Candidates should check the admission requirements available on this site, in addition to the information provided here.

-ii) Participation and coordination of scientific research projects in the area.
+- Participation in scientific research projects in the area.

 Teaching / Evaluation language(s)Português